 History of Beaumont: The Full Story

 There was originally a wooden and log structure on this site that was the boyhood home of John M. Harlan, who became Chief Justice of the United States Supreme Court.
 Dr. Samuel G. Mullins purchased the property in 1841 and founded the Greenville Female Institution, which operated until 1856.
-In May of 1841, the original cabin was destroyed by fire.
-It was replaced by the present, sturdy, three-story brick structure, which was completed in 1845.
+In May of 1851, the original cabin was destroyed by fire.
+It was replaced by the present, sturdy, three-story brick structure, which was completed in 1855.
 Dr. Mullins operated the school successfully until 1856 when he sold it to John Augustus Williams.
-Williams, founder of Christian College in Columbia, South Carolina, and the first president of the University of Kentucky ( Bacon College) when it was located in Harrodsburg, Kentucky, changed the name to Daughters College.
-Having lost his only two daughters in their early teens, Williams took the students under his arm of fatherhood and said “all of these girls will be my daughters” and he guided their education as if they had been his own.
+Williams, founder of Christian College in Columbia, Missouri, and the first president of the University of Kentucky (Bacon College) when it was in Harrodsburg, Kentucky, changed the name to Daughters College.
+Having lost his three daughters, all at a very young age, Williams took the students under his arm of fatherhood and said, “all of these girls will be my daughters” and he guided their education as if they had been his own.

 The school, under Professor Williams, operated during the Civil War (1861-1865).
 Kentucky was a neutral state during the Civil War and many well-to-do southern families sent their daughters to the college to escape the hostile environment of the oncoming war.
 History proved Kentucky to be a crucial part of the Civil War and one of the bloodiest battles of the war took place about 15 miles to the west of this property.
 As the Union and Confederate armies engaged on October 8, 1862 cannon fire could be clearly heard by the students.
 Most local churches acted as temporary hospitals for the wounded.